Ganeshmore99/Exploratory-Data-Analysis/README.md

 ## Data Description
 The dataset used in this project includes various features related to customer demographics, account information, and service usage.
 Key features include:

-CustomerID: Unique identifier for each customer
+CustomerID: Unique identifier for each customer <br />
-Gender: Gender of the customer
+Gender: Gender of the customer <br />
 SeniorCitizen: Whether the customer is a senior citizen
 Partner: Whether the customer has a partner
 Dependents: Whether the customer has dependents